 The bill is co-sponsored by Republican Senate Majority Leader Mitch McConnell of Kentucky and Virginia Democrat Tim Kaine.
 Called the Tobacco-Free Youth Act, the legislation is the fifth Tobacco 21 law proposed during this session of Congress.

-The McConnell-Kaine bill would makes sales of tobacco products (including vapes) illegal to those under 21, and would require states to pass their own Tobacco 21 legislation.
+The McConnell-Kaine bill would makes sales of tobacco products (including e-cigarettes and vape juice) illegal to those under 21, and would require states to pass their own Tobacco 21 legislation.
 States that don’t pass T21 laws will be denied federal grants to fund substance abuse programs.

 The Tobacco-Free Youth Act doesn’t prevent states from imposing harsher restrictions of their own on retailers or the industry.
 “Health groups would probably like to do more,” McConnell told USA Today.
 “All of those battles are free to occur at the state level.”